MIRA-KUMAR/Leetcode-Learning/README.md

+# LeetCode 1859: Sorting the Sentence

+A sentence is a list of words that are separated by a single space with no leading or trailing spaces.
+Each word consists of lowercase and uppercase English letters.

+A sentence can be shuffled by appending the 1-indexed word position to each word then rearranging the words in the sentence.

+    For example, the sentence "This is a sentence" can be shuffled as "sentence4 a3 is2 This1" or "is2 sentence4 This1 a3".

+Given a shuffled sentence s containing no more than 9 words, reconstruct and return the original sentence.

 # LeetCode 1886: Determine Whether Matrix Can Be Obtained By Rotation
 Given two n x n binary matrices mat and target, return true if it is possible to make mat equal to target by rotating mat in 90-degree increments, or false otherwise.